top of page

 What happens at an appointment?

 The first appointment is an in-depth assessment so that a base line of function can be assessed.
 An individual programme is then created for you or your child that is tailored to meet your specific needs.
-The exercises are not difficult but need to be done every day and they change as the programme progresses.
-Improvements in function are then monitored throughout the course.

 Partnership